 - 2Engines, performance and driveA great cruiser with strong performance, the A-Class has uninspiring handling and the small petrol lacks refinement

-- 3MPG, CO2 and Running Costs - currently readingThe A-Class has superior real-world fuel consumption figures to its rivals, but insurance costs are higher too
+- 3MPG, CO2 and Running Costs - currently readingThe A-Class has excellent economy figures and solid residual values, but insurance costs are steep

 - 4Interior, design and technologyGorgeous design houses the finest infotainment system available at almost any price